COAST-Lab/Open-Water-Level/Firmware/readme.md

 Skip this section for now and try the **Practice Code with Boron** section first.
 Refer back to this list if you encounter problems.
 1. If you receive a "No Device Found" or "Serial Time Out" message when using "Particle: Identify" ...
 First, double-check that you have selected Boron in the bottom right bar, have selected the correct OS version 4.2.0, and put the device in listening mode (by pressing and holding the Mode button until the LED blinks blue).
 If those settings are correct, try restarting your computer.
 2. If you have problems in **Practice code with Boron and Adalogger** ...
 If Initializing SD Card and initialization failed, check that the micro SD card is empty.
 Plug it into your computer, open the SD card, and delete every file on it.
+3. If met with error codes / unsuccessful compiling and a message stating that your file is dirty, try accepting the offer to 'clean' your file.
+If this doesn't fix the issue, try closing VS, deleting the project from your computer, and starting over.

 ## Practice code with Boron